Hey, startups: Are your digital marketing efforts falling flat? Try these 8 tips to catapult your success.

 - Add links to this content on your website for internal linking purposes (when it makes sense)

-- When you create new knowledge base content, keep SEO best practices in mind
+When you create new knowledge base content, keep SEO best practices in mind

-4. Start building your email lists
+6. Start building your email lists

-These days, you can take advantage of automation and other tools to create personalized email campaigns that target the right people at the right stage of the buyer’s journey.
+Additionally, you can take advantage of automation and other tools to create personalized email campaigns that target the right people at the right stage of the buyer’s journey.

 Once you’ve picked out a solid email platform to use, you can work on building your list through tactics including:

 - A limited-time offer or special discount